gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 -Developer: he contributed to the frontend and hosted our application on AWS to share it with users.

 ## Documentation of Sprints
-### Sprint timeline

-#### Sprint 0: Test sprint
+### Sprint 0: Working on dependencies
 - Timeline: 29/03 - 02/03
-- Goal: Work on dependencies and get used to the scrum methodology and to Jira
+- Goal: finish off dependencies and get used to the scrum methodology and Jira
-- User stories completed:
+- Tasks completed:
   - Landing page high fidelity design
   - Main page high fidelity design
   - Statistics page high fidelity design
   - Food item entity structure
   - Food item search

-- Notes:
+#### What was accomplished in sprint 0
+This sprint was used as a starting point or the team to get used to the Scrum methodology.
+We defined the dependencies that needed to be completed before being able to start building the application, tracked them with the help of Jira and finished them by the end of the week.
+The dependencies mainly had to do with increasing the fidelity of our previous wireframes in order to clarify and speed up the development in subsequent sprints.
+The basic backend's infrastructure was also put in place....
+ALEX FINISH THIS

-#### Sprint 1: MVP
+#### Sprint 1:
 - Timeline: 05/04 - 11/04
-- Goal: Create our MVP's first iteration
+- Goal: Create the MVP's frontend
 - User stories completed:
-   - As a user I want to navigate from the landing page to track my waste
    - As a user I want to search for a food item
    - As a user I want to navigate to the stats page from the main page
 - Criteria: we used 3 criteria to decide what to include in our first iteration of the MVP.